 “At the risk of simplification, let’s break the findings down into two success variables: first, the amount of opportunity for individuals and partners to co-create value.
 Difference and variety breed opportunity.
 The greater the resources going through the network, the more likely it is that a diverse network will establish itself through self-organization, so diversity is at the same time a cause and a symptom of richness of resources that ‘feed’ the network with energy.
 On the other hand, the greater the amount of shared identity, of values and goals that partners have in common, the stronger the network will be.
 Shared purpose and shared stories not only create identity, they also develop trust, one of the most important means to reduce transaction costs in a network.
 So there is a correlation between the transactional and relational component in a network, the common denominator being the amount of trust between network partners”.
 (Katzmair and Tchozewski, 2012)

 I highlight those sentences, because they point out powerful pillars for any network, especially one as ambitious as GDL: co-creation, shared purpose, shared stories and trust.
 For brevity, Katzmair and Tchozewsky call these components: MEANING (relations) and MONEY (money, time, knowledge transactions).
-The authors have identified the following types of networks that are based on these two elements:

 So where do we see ourselves in this chart?

 Possibly we oscillate between some of the types, depending on the specific activity, and even depending on the GDL member’s perspective.
 As its Strategic Document points out, GDL aims to be a diverse network where inclusion and collaboration happens.
 Moreover, we acknowledge that reconciling interest and building trust is the way to implement Diplomacy 4.0, and consequently communication is the way to achieve it.

 How do we aim to bring about change?
 Communication and Community